nora-sandler/kyulux-test/README.md

 The API endpoint used here outputs quite a lot of information.
 This information needs to be carefully parsed to show only the most interesting parts.
 * Only a select few fields have been chosen to serve as columns: Reaction, Date, Drugs, Age, and Country of Occurence.
+* The table can be sorted by any of the columns.
 * To properly interpret the response data, the FDA provides a specification [found here](https://www.fda.gov/media/111763/download).
 * Each report can have multiple *Reactions* and *Drugs* so those needed be written out as a comma separated list.
 * The width of the columns needed to be adjusted to prevent the table from being totally unreadable in cases where *Reactions* and *Drugs* produce long results.